zzottel/feed2red/README.md

 * That's it!
 Call feed2red.pl, and it will grab the feeds and post them to your channel.
 When you run it first, it will post all entries that are currently in a feed (last ten posts in most feeds).
-On every subsequent call, it will only post the entries it hasn't posted yet.
+On every subsequent call, it will only post new entries it hasn't posted yet.
 * You might want to set up a cronjob for that.
 	Type `crontab -e` and add a line like this:
 	`0 * * * *   /path/to/feed2red.pl`